-The northeastern United States is dealing with its second major nor'easter in a week, with rain and heavy snow—and the associated power outages—cutting a path across the Mid-Atlantic and New England.
-But news of the adverse impacts of the snowstorm is being accompanied by an unusual buzzword: thundersnow.
+Parts of the northeastern United States are looking at a ginormous amount of snowfall this week—particularly western New York, which could see "multiple feet" of lake effect snow.
+The forecasts are being accompanied by an unusual buzzword: thundersnow.
 Thundersnow occurs during a thunderstorm that produces snow instead of rain.
 The mechanisms that produce rainy thunderstorms and snowy thunderstorms are largely the same, even if the air temperature is below freezing.

 A band of snow can become strong enough to produce lightning through two processes known as convection and forcing.
 Convection occurs when an area of warm air quickly rises through cooler air above it.
 Convective snow is most common during lake effect snow events like those you’d find on Lake Ontario or Lake Erie, since the process requires extreme vertical temperature gradients that can result from bitterly cold air flowing over a warm body of water.